The Voice of The People

 The Voice of the People is a juried open-call exhibition featuring 12 InLiquid Member Artists.
 This exhibition invited current InLiquid artist members to submit works that explore American Politics.
-Each artist brings a unique artistic perspective on the political choices we make, the systems we exist within, and portrayed security within our political environment.
+Each artist brings a unique artistic perspective on the political choices we make, the systems we exist within, and the portrayed security within our political environment.

 Florence Weisz and Deanna Mclaughlin bring back pieces that were shown in InLiquid’s 2020 exhibition, Satirical Candidacy.
 Florence reworked her interactive collaged portraits of Joe Biden and Donald Trump to now feature Kamala Harris alongside Donald Trump.
 Deanna’s interactive Operation USA invites audience members to pull indicators from a large-scale replication of the classic board game Operation.
 Each piece is a symbol of a national crisis that persisted through our history, and is still relevant today.
 Both artists show the similarities between the political choices we made 4 years ago, and the ones we are faced with this year.